When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 5. Following Simple Instructions

-If your child can follow directions like "sit down" or "pick up your toy," they’re likely capable of understanding potty-training routines.
+If your child can follow directions like sit down or pick up your toy, they’re likely capable of understanding potty-training routines.

 Tips for a Smooth Transition Away from Diapers